negrt/CountryData-v1/README.md

 * How to bind user interface and business logic
 * How to use a open file dialog object

+# Images and Description
+This application uses a Country Dynamic Link Library to help store country data to the CPUs RAM.
+The country Dynamic Link Library is in a seperate respository.
+I created this application in Visual Studios 2017 using C# and XAML.

 # Notice
 This application uses a separate Dynamic Link Library.
 See CountryDynamicLinkLibrary repository to run this application appropriately.